thomasbbrunner/arduino-reverse-engineering/README.md

 # Reverse Engineering an Arduino Application

-Recently I got a used Arduino Uno Rev3 SMD board as a present.
+Recently, I received a used Arduino Uno Rev3 SMD board as a gift.
 I knew that the previous owner had used the board for prototyping, but didn't know exactly for what.
-I decided that it would be interesting to try and extract the program from the Arduino and to disassemble it.
+I thought that it would be interesting to try and extract the binary from the Arduino and to disassemble it.

-Moreover, as it was my first time using an AVR microcontroller, it would give me an introduction to the tools used to develop for AVR microcontrollers.
+Moreover, as it was my first time using an AVR microcontroller, it would give me an introduction to the development tools of AVR microcontrollers.

 ## Requirements

 `avrdude`: program to manipulate the memory of AVR microcontrollers.
-On many Linux distros can be downloaded from the standard repositories.
+It can be downloaded from Linux package managers.

 For Ubuntu: `sudo apt install avrdude`

-`avr-objdump`: program to display the contents of the memory in a more human-readable way.
-Can also be downloaded from the standard repositories.
-Can be found in the `binutils-avr` package.
+`avr-objdump`: program to display the memory contents in a more human-readable way.
+It can also be downloaded from Linux package managers.

 For Ubuntu: `sudo apt install binutils-avr`

 ## Section 0: Connecting the Arduino to the PC

-First connect the Arduino to the computer using the normal USB cable.
+First connect the Arduino to the computer using the USB cable.

 ## Section 1: Extracting the program

 The first step is to extract the program from the microcontroller's flash memory.
 Use `avrdude` to read the memory's contents:

 Extract raw binary:

 `avrdude -p m328p -c arduino -D -P<port> -b 115200 -v -U flash:r:flashdump.bin:r`

 Extract hex:

 `avrdude -p m328p -c arduino -D -P<port> -b 115200 -v -U flash:r:flashdump.hex:i`